JerrelMitchell/NightWriter/dtr.md

 # Ideas:

-Use Hash/dictionary to store letters as keys and braile (possibly arrays?) translations as values.
+Use Hash/dictionary to store letters as keys and Braille (possibly arrays?) translations as values.

 # Tools: